Truth From A Homeschool Mom Who Has Been There

 Life Skills and Character Development are as important as Math and English.

 Let’s face it, there are some things that public schools don’t or often can’t (in the name of political correctness) teach.
 Really important stuff.
-In my opinion the most important stuff, like faith, service, and character development.
-The greatest blessing of this homeschool journey is being able to educate the heart of the student as well as the mind.
+In my opinion the most important stuff.
+Things like faith, service, mental health management, goal setting, time management, and character development.
+The greatest blessing of this homeschool journey is being able to educate the heart of the student as well as the mind and being able to offer life skills that I know will better prepare him for life as an adult.

 T and I start every day with a bible study.
 We pray at the beginning of every school day.
 We often pray throughout the day.
 T is a boy who prays.
 This matters.
 He knows he has a purpose.
 He knows to whom he belongs.
 His faith is his rock.
 I have taught him nothing else that matters more or will provide him more guidance throughout his entire life than who he is in Christ.
 It’s the best time spent in our classroom, hands down.